visionxiang/awesome-salient-object-detection/README.md

 # Salient Object Detection

-A curated list of awesome resources for salient object detection (SOD),  including RGB-D SOD, CoSOD, part image SOD, and part concealed object detection (COD).
+A curated list of awesome resources for salient object detection (SOD),  including RGB-D SOD, CoSOD, and part image SOD.
 We will keep updating it.

 :heavy_exclamation_mark:Updated 2022-01.